The Electricity System is defined as the combination of the generation and transmission facilities.

 The need for appropriate government action based on the principles set out in this document is manifest.

-September 2014 A presentation about the effect of wind energy in the Electricity System has been prepared.
+September 2014 A presentation about the effect of wind energy in the Electricity System.

 October 2014 IESIS submission to House of Lords Call for Evidence about the resilience of the Electricity Infrastructure

-October 2014 A paper on Engineering the GB Electricity System has been published in the IESIS 2014 Journal
+October 2014 A paper on Engineering the GB Electricity System was been published in the IESIS 2014 Journal

 This version of the iesisenergy.org website launched May 2013